 Online program 4:30PM to 6:30PM (PDT)

-Join us for an introduction to contemporary Mongolia and a timely discussion about the challenges and opportunities it faces in a shifting geopolitical landscape.
+Azjargal Amarsanaa presented an introduction to contemporary Mongolia, allowing for a timely discussion about the challenges and opportunities it faces in a shifting geopolitical landscape.

-Azjargal Amarsanaa is University of Washington’s 2021-22 Fulbright Mongolian Foreign Language Teaching Assistant (FLTA).
+Azjargal was University of Washington’s 2021-22 Fulbright Mongolian Foreign Language Teaching Assistant (FLTA).
 Originally from Murun in Northern Mongolia, she teaches introductory Mongolian language classes at the Henry M. Jackson School of International Studies.

-This program is sponsored by the East Asia Resource Center at the University of Washington, and funded by a Freeman Foundation grant in support of the National Consortium for Teaching about Asia (NCTA).
+This program was sponsored by the East Asia Resource Center at the University of Washington, and funded by a Freeman Foundation grant in support of the National Consortium for Teaching about Asia (NCTA).